Managed Print Services Sourcing and Procurement Report by Top Spending Regions and Market Price Trends, Forecast and Analysis 2022-2026| SpendEdge

-NEW YORK, June 27, 2022 /PRNewswire/ -- The Managed Print Services market will register an incremental spend of about USD 123.7 billion, growing at a CAGR of 8.58% during the five-year forecast period.
+NEW YORK , March 1, 2022 /PRNewswire/ -- The Managed Print Services market will register an incremental spend of about USD 123.7 billion, growing at a CAGR of 8.58% during the five-year forecast period.
 A targeted strategic approach to Managed Print Services sourcing can unlock several opportunities for buyers.
 This report also offers market impact and new opportunities created due to the COVID-19 pandemic.

 Key Highlights Offered in the Report: